-The personnel involved will include the school coordinator of preservice teachers, the supervising teacher and other school personnel who take a role in professional experience supervision of our preservice teachers.
+The personnel involved are the school coordinator of preservice teachers, the supervising teacher and any other school personnel who take a role in professional experience/field experience supervision of preservice teachers.
 The roles and responsibilities outlined below are generic and may be undertaken by other personnel as appropriate.

-The school coordinator of preservice teachers
+6.2.1 The school coordinator of preservice teachers